Scheduling a Photography Session in the Smokies

 Some of my favorite photography locations in the park are scattered throughout Cades Cove.
 Cades Cove is a scenic valley surrounded on all sides by mountains south of Townsend, Tennessee.
 A popular 11-mile one-way loop road encircling the valley provides access to hiking trails, opportunities to see wildlife, and chances to explore the many historic homesites, cemeteries, and churches.
 If you want to schedule a session in a location with epic Tennessee mountain views, this is it.
 It’s beautiful in Cades Cove year round, but I think it’s the prettiest in the spring and fall.
 Plus, nobody wants to sweat or freeze to death during a photography session.
 It usually takes a few hours to get through Cades Cove, so make sure you carve out some time.

 Making a weekend out of it is also really fun!
 My husband and our two kids actually did this with some friends not long ago.
 If you’re into glamping, I couldn’t recommend the Little Arrow Outdoor Resort more.
-They have tent camping and rv spots, super cute tiny homes and cabins for rent, as well as some bomb glamping tents.
-They have an awesome playground for the kids and an indoor play area for little ones in the complimentary coffee area.
-They even have a little cafe on site!
+The resort has tent camping and rv spots, super cute tiny homes and cabins for rent, as well as some bomb glamping tents.
+Little Arrow has an awesome playground for the kids and an indoor play area for little ones in the complimentary coffee area, and they even have a little cafe on site!
 The best part – It’s only about 30 minutes away from Cades Cove.

 Another fun thing to do in Townsend is to float down the Little River in a tube.
 This is something my friends and I do every year, and we always have a blast.
 My favorite tubing outpost is the good ole’ River Rat.
 You can float the river as many times as you’d like with the day pass, and the bigger your group, the bigger the discount on rates.

 If you’re a foodie like I am, you might be wondering if there’s any good restaurants nearby.
-While this is a small town that isn’t developed much, which is what I love about TownsEND, there is a good restaurant I would recommend.
 The Peaceful Side Social has a good variety of good food, beer and ice cream.
 Their creamery is just next door!
 It’s also family-friendly and has a nice outdoor patio with a play area for the kiddos.
 They have a Sip.
 Savor.
 Support. program, and every visit helps give back to local nonprofits, making a difference in the Smokies.

 If you’re ready to schedule your session in the Smoky Mountains, I would love to be your photographer!